Current Cases

 Overview

-Cohen Milstein, as Interim Co-Lead Counsel, represents the Public School Teachers’ Pension and Retirement Fund of Chicago, the Los Angeles County Employees Retirement Association, and other institutional investors in this groundbreaking anticompetitive market manipulation class action, in which plaintiffs allege that 12 Wall Street banks, including J.P.
-Morgan Chase & Co, Citigroup, Goldman Sachs, Credit Suisse, Bank of America, with conspiring to engineer and maintain a collusive and anti-competitive stranglehold over the interest rate swaps (IRS) market – one of the world’s biggest financial markets – in violation of federal antitrust laws.
+Plaintiffs, Public School Teachers’ Pension and Retirement Fund of Chicago, the Los Angeles County Employees Retirement Association, and other institutional investors, allege that 12 Wall Street banks, including J.P.
+Morgan Chase & Co, Citigroup, Goldman Sachs, Credit Suisse, Bank of America, conspired to engineer and maintain a collusive and anti-competitive stranglehold over the interest rate swaps (IRS) market – one of the world’s biggest financial markets – in violation of federal antitrust laws.

 On August 3, 2016, Cohen Milstein Sellers & Toll PLLC was court appointed Interim Co-Lead Counsel.